 One of the more outlandish instances is the case of Matthew John Trippe, who not only insisted to have stood in for Nikki Sixx during one of the most creative periods in Motley Crue history, but sued the band in an attempt to obtain royalties for songs he claimed to have written.

-The story of Trippe was first revealed in the U.K. music magazine Kerrang! in the March 12, 1988, issue.
+The story of Trippe was first revealed in the March 12, 1988 issue of the U.K. music magazine Kerrang!
 Even though the timeline surrounding the circumstances have fluctuated somewhat over the years, the allegations have remained the same, beginning with Satanist and budding musician Trippe leaving his home in Erie, Penn., in the early '80s for the greener pastures of Los Angeles to make it.

 At the Troubadour one evening, Trippe said he was approached by Mick Mars after the guitarist had been sizing him for days.
 Offering to buy him a drink and asking if he played bass, which Trippe said he could, Mars told him he was in a band called Motley Crue that had just been signed to a major label.
 The two subsequently went to meet band co-managers Doc McGee and Doug Thaler who handed Trippe a bass and asked him to play some music.

 “[They said], ‘We’re gonna take a chance on you,'” Trippe recalled in 2012 during a three-hour podcast hosted by Ryan Barton.
 “I was in front of contracts, and crap like that [was] thrown down.
 I didn’t have time to read it, I went to sign my name, they says, ‘No, we’re gonna give you a stage name, you’re now ‘Nikki Sixx’ and you just sign it here, there’s no need to read it.’”